-This course will give you a real-world understanding of how marketing concepts and theories are applied to the Sports and Entertainment industry.
-Sports/Entertainment marketing is a project-centered course.
-Topics covered will include basic marketing, target marketing, sponsorship, event marketing, promotions, major and minor league sports, music and movie marketing, hospitality and tourism marketing and careers in sports/entertainment marketing.
+This course will give you a real-world understanding of how marketing concepts and theories are applied to the huge industry of Sports and Entertainment including Hospitality and Tourism.
+This is a project-centered course.
+Some topics covered are putting the customer first, the wide world of sports and entertainment, sports and promotion and selling, legal issues in sports and entertainment marketing.
+You will be introduced to individuals that have careers in the Sports and Entertainment and Hospitality and Tourism industry.
 This class is a CTE course.

-Consumer Economics/Personal Finance
+Personal Finance

-Prerequisite: none One Semester: .5 Credit

-Open to Grades 11-12 (required if Economics is not taken)
+Prerequisite: none One Semester: .5 Credit Open to Grades 11-12 (required if Economics is not taken)

-Consumer Economics/Personal Finance is designed to prepare students for the real economic world they will face upon graduation.
-Areas of emphasis include taxes, checking accounts, banking, credit, advertising, insurance, investments, budgets, consumer purchasing and fundamental principles of economics.
+Personal Finance is designed to prepare students for the real economic world they will face upon graduation.
+A strong foundation of financial literacy can help support various life goals, such as saving for education or retirement, using debt responsibly, and running a business.
+Key aspects to financial literacy include knowing how to create a budget, plan for retirement, manage debt, and track personal spending.
+Topics that will be covered are financial mindset, how education and employment have a role in your personal finances, money management, saving and investing, credit and debt, risk management and insurance.
 This class is a CTE course.
 NOTE: This class is also listed in the social studies credit section.